Who is it for?

 Effective Digital and Online Pedagogies

-This module will look at your own personal digital skills, the range of Ed Tech available to teachers and how to manage managing digital delivery (i.e how tutors can create both synchronous and asynchronous learning materials).
-It will introduce you to the key approaches and theories relating to online teaching and learning.
+This module examines your digital skills, the range of EdTech available, and managing digital delivery, including creating synchronous and asynchronous learning materials.
+It introduces key approaches and theories related to online teaching and learning.

 Professional Practice 2

-This module complements and builds upon the first year Professional Practice module.
+This module complements and builds upon the first-year Professional Practice module.

 You must meet the following entry requirements: